exreplay/vuex-decorators/docs/type-safety/README.md

 You can see that everything is callable as it was defined.
 Eg. the `@Getter` was defined as a function and can be called like that.

-One thing you still have to keep in mind is that, we still follow the recommended vuex way.
-That means, you can only call the stuff that would be passed as context.
+One thing you still have to keep in mind is that we still follow the recommended vuex way.
+That means you can only call the stuff that would be passed as context.

 For `getters`:
 - state